yaybu/touchdown/docs/glossary.rst

        the environment.

    plan
-       Given a goal and a resource a plan decides what changes need to be made to achieve the goal.
+       Given a :term:`goal` and a :term:`resource` a plan decides what changes need to be made to achieve the goal.

    resource
        An entity that is subject to configuration management by Touchdown.
 It